into-ai-safety/into-ai-safety.github.io/_pages/about.md

 If you have any suggestions, comments, or concerns, please email me at <intoaisafety@gmail.com>.

-For more information on the host, Jacob Haimes, you can visit his <a href="https://jacob-haimes.github.io" target="_blank" rel="noreferrer noopener">portfolio</a>.
+For more information on the host, Jacob Haimes, you can visit my <a href="https://jacob-haimes.github.io" target="_blank" rel="noreferrer noopener">portfolio</a>.